masterbitz9/ai-screenshot/Readme.md

 1. Build the project (Cmd+B)
 2. Run the app (Cmd+R)
 3. On first run, grant Screen Recording permission when prompted

 ### AI Setup (Optional)

 1. Open Settings from the menu bar
 2. Add your OpenAI API key
 3. Pick an AI model

-4. If permission dialog doesn't appear:
+4. If the permission dialog doesn't appear:
    - Go to System Settings > Privacy & Security > Screen Recording
    - Add your app manually